TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/GlobalValues/Typo3ConfVars/BE.rst

    Page TSconfig stored in files like :file:`EXT:my_sitepackage/Configuration/page.tsconfig` are loaded before :php:`$TYPO3_CONF_VARS[SYS][defaultPageTSconfig]`.
-   This is done during build-time and therefore more performant then the legacy way of loading default Page Tsconfig during runtime by setting :php:`$TYPO3_CONF_VARS[SYS][defaultPageTSconfig]` or the API function :php:`ExtensionManagementUtility::addPageTSConfig`.
+   This is done during build-time and therefore more performant than the legacy way of loading default Page Tsconfig during runtime by setting :php:`$TYPO3_CONF_VARS[SYS][defaultPageTSconfig]` or the API function :php:`ExtensionManagementUtility::addPageTSConfig`.
 It is therefore highly recommended